 - 1. Each agency must, to the extent practicable, establish a system of checks and balances to ensure that no one person has control over all parts of a financial transaction.
 This is frequently referred to as the separation or segregation of duties.
 In general, the principal incompatible duties to be segregated are: - 1.1.
 Custody of an asset or assets. - 1.2.
 Authorization or approval of transactions related to the acquisition or disposal of such asset or assets. - 1.3.
 Recording or reporting transactions related to such asset or assets. - 1.4.
 Examples of the types of activities requiring segregation include: - 1.4.1.
 Handling functions (e.g., accepting money, receiving inventory, etc.) should be separated from record keeping functions. - 1.4.2.
 Purchasing duties should be segregated from payables duties. - 1.4.3.
 Payroll functions should be separated from personnel functions. - 1.4.4.
 Reconciliation responsibilities should be segregated from duties involving the entry, release or approval of the transactions to which the reconciliation applies. - 1.4.5.
-Purchasing duties should be separated from receiving functions. - 1.5.
+Generally, purchasing duties should be separated from receiving functions. - 1.4.5.1.
+When necessary, however, the same person may fill the roles of requester (the person initiating the requisition) and receiver (the person who acknowledges the receipt and adequacy of goods or services delivered). - 1.5.
 When, as may be the case in very small agencies, an appropriate level of duty separation is difficult to achieve, it is the agency's responsibility to implement compensating controls, such as outsourcing certain accounting functions to the CSB or staff sharing with other small agencies. - 2.
 All transactions-payroll, disbursements, purchases, personnel actions, etc.-should be approved by a designated person.
 Any person designated an approval authority over any transaction should: - 2.1.
 Be at the level of management appropriate for such authority. - 2.2.
 Have the requisite operational, procedural and financial expertise to determine the appropriateness of the transactions over which he has approval authority. - 3.
 Each agency must reconcile relevant activity as necessary; except as otherwise provided or in the case of certain boards and commissions that are only in session sporadically, "as necessary" means not later than the end of the month following the month in which the transactions occurred and no less frequently than once a month.
+Reconciliations are to be documented and retained in accordance with State record retention requirements.
+Among the reconciliations to be conducted are:

-Topic 05 Internal Controls Issued 10/11/16 Section 05 General Internal Controls Page 5 of 6
+Topic 05 Internal Controls Issued 03/11/19 Section 05 General Internal Controls Page 5 of 6